 This study examined the effect of external factors on the learning of English as a foreign language among visually impaired students.
-In particular, it investigated the impact of the immediate environment of the VI students such as family, friends, school and teachers on the ability to acquire a foreign language.
+In particular, it investigated the impact of the immediate environment of the VI students such as family, friends, and English teachers on the ability to acquire a foreign language.
 The results are based on college and university students’ reports on these aspects in their lives.

 The first external factor that was found to be of importance in influencing the learning experiences of students with VI was parents' attitudes and practical and moral support.
-In the case of individuals with VI, the perceptions and expectations that parents have about visual impairments can have a significant negative effect on the personal and social development of children with VI (Cimarolli & Boerner, 2005).
+In the case of individuals with VI, the perceptions and expectations that parents have about visual impairments can have a negative effect on the personal and social development of children with VI (Cimarolli & Boerner, 2005).
 Research indicated that parents of children with VI tend to expect less of them, which may lead to children's lesser accomplishments and slower development.
 Overprotection, over-assistance, denial, and negative parental attitudes may inhibit visually impaired children's development of initiative, independence, and realization of their abilities.
 In addition, research has linked the family's cognitive and emotional level of functioning with social and intellectual competence of the children, and it is this system that has the greatest influence on the personal and educational development of the child (de Boer, Pijl & Minnaert, 2010; George & Duquette, 2006).

 From the students’ interviews it is evident that most parents followed the patterns described in the research literature, i.e. parents of children with VI treat the children differently than they do their sighted children.
 They are often unable to disregard the disability, and express feelings of anxiety and distress for their children.
 These perceptions and feelings often pervade their behavior and attitudes towards the children with VI leading to over-protectiveness and over-assistance.
 The parents regularly attempt to aid and keep their children from any discomforts or obstacles they might encounter due to their impairment, and even lower their expectations for their children.
-Thus, some participants claimed that despite the practical support provided by their parents, their parents' over-protectiveness and lower expectations, in fact, made the students feel as if their parents didn't really believe in their abilities, and undermined their self-esteem and feelings of competency.
+Thus, some participants claimed that despite the practical support provided by their parents, their parents' over-protectiveness and lower expectations, in fact, made the students feel as if their parents did not really believe in their abilities, and undermined their self-esteem and feelings of competency.
 This, in turn, had an effect on the motivation for learning and eventually their academic achievements as a whole.

 On the other hand, some participants associated their academic achievements with their parents' greater involvement in their studies and school experiences.
 Moreover, these parents often encouraged their children to overcome their disability and had high expectations and aspirations for their children.
 They often pushed the children towards excellence, and provided them with any additional aid or means in order to advance them in their studies.
 This was particularly true in the case of English, where these parents perceived the study of English as a significant tool in the child's integration in the academic and real world.
+These results are in line with Bronfenbrenner’s model, according to which families, and parents in particular, define the development of the individual.